StartupBellevue/docs/jwplayer/rtmp-avoid_dropped_frames_transition.md

 What's wrong with this?
 -------------------------
-The problem is, in my humble opinion, that the tresholds are low and there is no way to change them (as it can be done with FLOWPLAYER: http://flash.flowplayer.org/plugins/streaming/bwcheck.html ).
+The problem is, in my humble opinion, that the tresholds are low and there is no way to change them (as it can be done with [FLOWPLAYER](http://flash.flowplayer.org/plugins/streaming/bwcheck.html ) .

 Some things that can get you to lose 10fps:
 * Popups